 A browser can be used to quickly check whether the workstation can connect to a Black Pear api.

-The browser should show the response 'OK - Connection confirmed', or for older api services 'Unauthorized'.
-These responses show that the browser has successfully connected to the api.
+The browser should show the response 'OK - Connection confirmed'.
+This response shows that the browser has successfully connected to the api.

 If the browser test does not give the expected response, perform check 2.